-Sports tape is generally used to save sore muscles on athletes, but if your nails are getting brown and bleeding, lightly tape around them.
-The pressure will help – just not too much pressure – and it feels more secure.
-Sports tape is best I think because it’s stretchy and breathes – not like most bandages.
+Sports tape is generally used to save sore muscles on athletes, but when my nails started to brown and bleed, lightly taping around them is a big help.
+The pressure (just not too much pressure) makes me feel more secure.
+Sports tape is best I think because it’s stretchy and breathes, not like most bandages.

 The Head Nurse recommended this to me as well.
 To tape them up.
 My personal recommendation is to use sports tape.